An Introduction to Church Teaching on Contraception

-This resource is available as an eight-page booklet that can be ordered from our store.
-Order copies through HLI’s online store here.
+This resource is available as an eight-page booklet that can be ordered from our online store.
+Order copies here.

-Most Catholics reject the Church’s teaching on contraception not because they’ve carefully considered it, but because they’ve never had to do so.
+Most Catholics reject the teaching of the Catholic Church on contraception not because they’ve carefully considered it, but because they’ve never had to do so.

 When someone hears that the Catholic Church has a teaching about contraception, a common response is “Why?”
-Since this crucial teaching is so rarely given in venues where everyday Catholics can hear and consider it, there is widespread ignorance of, and therefore rejection of, the Church’s teaching.
+Since this crucial teaching is so rarely given in venues where everyday Catholics can hear and consider it, there is widespread ignorance of, and therefore rejection of, the teaching of the Catholic Church on contraception.

 The Church has the solemn responsibility to uphold truth, and to do so with love.
 She has a vested interest in the good of both Catholics and non-Catholics, so she seeks the “common good” of all in society.
-Her teaching regarding contraception is made “in the light of an integral vision of man and of his vocation, not only his natural and earthly, but also his supernatural and eternal vocation” (Humanae vitae 7).
+The teaching of the Catholic Church on contraception is made “in the light of an integral vision of man and of his vocation, not only his natural and earthly, but also his supernatural and eternal vocation” (Humanae vitae 7).

 We have been made by God and for God, and the Church proposes the truths necessary to aid men and women to live this life so that they might enjoy eternal life with Him.
 The Church teaches because she loves everyone who, as Scripture reminds us, is set free by the truth both in this life and for the next.

-Despite what most people hear about Church teaching through other sources – that it is just a bunch of “no’s” to good things – the Church’s teaching about contraception is based on her teaching about sexuality and marriage, which is primarily an affirmation of great goods to which the Church proclaims a resounding “Yes!”
+Despite what most people hear about Church teaching through other sources – that it is just a bunch of “no’s” to good things – the teaching of the Catholic Church on contraception is based on her teaching about sexuality and marriage, which is primarily an affirmation of great goods to which the Church proclaims a resounding “Yes!”

 The True Meaning of Marriage